 Our regulations are necessary for the fair and proper running of the Festival.

-- Age must be stated as at 1st September 2020.
+- Where there is an age requirement, the age for each entry is taken as the age of the entrant on the 1st September before the date of the class.
+Thus all entrants in a class are in the same school year (or year range).
 In the case of duets, ensembles and groups, the age of the oldest performer is the age to be considered.

 - Entrants will not be allowed to perform in a competition for which they are not eligible by age.